 Chewy cookies that are thick, delicious, and a one-bowl recipe.
-Also called oatmeal scotchies.
-They have a great caramel flavor and can be out of the oven in less than 30 minutes.
-Keep the dough refrigerated for a day or frozen for a month.
+Also called oatmeal scotchies, they have a great caramel flavor and can be out of the oven in less than 30 minutes.
+The cookie dough can be refrigerated for a day or frozen for a month before baking.

-I'm sure you'll love this sweeter and more festive twist on one of our favorite cookie recipes, the best chewy oatmeal cookies.
+No matter the time of year, we're always baking cookies.
+And come the holidays or a celebration, it's the perfect homemade gift.
+I'm sure you'll love this sweeter and more festive twist on one of our favorite cookie recipes, these chewy oatmeal cookies.
 Who doesn't love them?

-Oatmeal cookies can have a plethora of add-ins, and they all work so well, like the oatmeal walnut cookies, our most popular cookie recipe.
+Oatmeal cookies can have a plethora of add-ins, and they all work so well, like the oatmeal cookies with chips and walnuts, our most popular cookie recipe.

 It's a perfect canvas for different flavors.
 Butterscotch adds a fantastic caramel tone.

-- Flavor: the mix of sugars and butter makes delicious cookies.
-They have a caramel undertone and just enough sweetness to let the flavors of the oats and walnuts come through.
+- Flavor: They have a caramel undertone and just enough sweetness to let the flavors of the oats and chips come through.

 - Chewy texture: if stored properly, the texture remains wonderful for a few days.
 The key is baking them just until they are dry but slightly soft in the center.

 - Make ahead: you can keep the cookie dough refrigerated for up to a day before baking it.
-Or freeze the unbaked cookie balls for up to a month and bake them directly, no need to thaw them!
+Or freeze the unbaked cookie balls for up to a month and bake them directly; there is no need to thaw them!

 - Oats: they give crunch to the top layer.
 I use old-fashioned rolled oats (traditional oats) because they have more texture, but you can use instant or quick-cooking oats.

-- Butterscotch chips or morsels: are readily available at most supermarkets and online, Hershey's butterscotch chips and Nestle butterscotch morsels.
+- Butterscotch chips or morsels: they have a caramel flavor and are readily available at many supermarkets and online.

-- Baking soda: make sure it's active and not expired.
+- Baking soda: make sure it isn't expired.

-- Milk: you can use whole milk or alternative ones like almond milk.
+- Milk: You can use whole or reduced-fat milk or alternative ones like almond milk.

 Type of oats